April 5, 2016

 How to realise your brand’s value and how to share it

-With the Internet providing access to a wider and wider range of products and services, how can one stand out from the rest?
+With the rise of eCommerce providing access to a wider market, how can a business stand out?
 One way is through presenting consumers with a powerful value proposition.

 What is a value proposition?
 Simply said, it is a succinct statement that summarises what a brand offers its customers and why consumers should choose the brand over another.
-A great value proposition is able to communicate to customers its competitive advantage using very minimal words or phrases.
 To give you an idea, here are some of the examples of brands with a compelling value proposition.

 Survey Monkey: “Create Surveys, Get Answers.”